 Methodology

 OcEx will develop a semantic interoperable knowledge structure, or ontology, for expressing thematic and textual connections among historical newspaper archives.
 Even with standards in place, digitization projects pursue differing approaches that pose challenges to integration or particular levels of analysis.
 In most, for instance, generic identification of items within newspapers has not been pursued.
 In order to build an ontology, this project will build on knowledge acquired by participating academic partners, such as the project TimeCapsule at Utrecht University, as well as analytical software that has been tested and used by team members, such as viral text analysis.
+The members of the Finnish team have already worked on text reuse in Finnish newspapers and journals (the COMHIS project), but OcEx offers the possibility to expand this analysis into the study of transnational and transcontinental flows of information.
 OcEx does not aim to create a totalizing research infrastructure but rather to expose the conditions by which researchers can work across collections, helping guide similar projects in future seeking to bridge national collections.
 This ontology will be established through comparative investigations of phenomena illustrating textual links: reprinting and topic dissemination.
 We have divided the tasks into six work packages:

 WP1: Management